EvaEkhteyary/rl-end-effector-tracking/DESIGN.md

    q̇_command = lowpass( q̇_base  +  0.6 · π(observation) )
 ```

 The **base controller** (resolved-rate, DLS) handles kinematics.
 The **RL policy** outputs a bounded residual (±0.6 rad/s) to compensate for what the base controller cannot: control delay, dynamics lag, and near-singular behaviour.
 A **low-pass filter** on the final command guarantees smooth motion by construction.
-The policy anticipates lag; the filter removes jitter — the two halves are complementary.
+The policy anticipates lag; the filter removes jitter, the two halves are complementary.

 ---